RMWinslow/posts/numbers/quinary.md

 To do the same thing in base-6, we need a sixth vowel.
 English has semivowels in `y` and `w`, so let's use the ol' "Somtimes y".

-To make things less ambiguous, it may help to pronounce `y` [as it is pronounced in the IPA](https://en.wikipedia.org/wiki/Close_front_rounded_vowel).
+To make sounds less ambiguous, it may help to pronounce `y` [as it is pronounced in the IPA](https://en.wikipedia.org/wiki/Close_front_rounded_vowel).
 In IPA, `y` represents a sort of "ew" sound, as in "few".
 (In Pinyin, the same sound is written as `ü` or `v`.)